logiqai/logiqhub/README.md

     - Steps to import
     - Screenshots
 5. Edit the `index.html` file at the root of this repository.
-6. Look for the section starting with `<!---LIST OF LOGIQHUB DASHBOARDS-->` and edit the HTML to add an entry to your dashboard on the homepage of [LOGIQHub](https://logiqhub.logiq.ai/).
+6. Look for the section starting with `<!---LIST OF APICAHUB DASHBOARDS-->` and edit the HTML to add an entry to your dashboard on the homepage of [ApicaHub](https://logiqhub.logiq.ai/).
 7. Be sure to include the following:
     - A logo for the service, device, or application your dashboard serves.
     - A title against the HTML element `<h5 class="card-title" style="font-weight: bolder;">TITLE</h5>`